 Suffolk at War 1914-1993

-Twentieth Century military history, the development of warfare, memory and memorialisation of conflict, the heritage of battlefields and thano-tourism.
+Twentieth Century military history and the development of warfare.
+The British fishing industry and its relationship to the Admiralty.
+Memory and memorialisation of conflict, the heritage of battlefields and thano-tourism.

 ‘“Flexible Enough to Adapt”: British Airborne Forces’ Experience during Post Conflict Operations 1944-1946’, British Journal of Military History, 4, 1, 2017.